JSzitas/what_python_programmers_dont_get/README.md

 This project, named to be slightly inflammatory in the programming language flame wars, is an example of speeding a project up purely by optimizing the memory layout.
-This features two versions of otherwise identical code, with algorithms with identical big $\Omega$ complexity.
+This features two versions of otherwise identical code, with algorithms with identical big $O$ complexity.

 Arguably, the faster algorithm even has a slightly worse constant; what we are comparing here two implementations a QR decomposition.
 This is based on [Givens rotations](), and both versions are logically